thedaemon/Blender-Scripts/README.md

 # Blender-Scripts
-A collection of my scripts and modified scripts
+A collection of my scripts and modified scripts.
+Free to use how you will.

 # Animator's Toolbox
 ### *Screenshot subject to be inaccurate*